richarrd92/skillshare-app/README.md

 # Skillshare App
 A micro skill-barter web platform that lets users offer and request skills from others in their area or online.
-Built to showcase full-stack problem solving, real-world functionality, and clean architecture.
+This app is built to showcase full-stack problem solving, real-world functionality, and clean architecture using modern tools like React, FastAPI, and Firebase.

 ### Features